-Responsible Agency: City of Rocklin, Economic and Community Development
+Responsible Agency: City of of Rocklin, Economic and Community Development Depart ne nt/Housing g Services Financing: Genera 1 F und; CDB G; CTCAC; HUD ; CHFA Objectives and

-Department/Housing Services

-Financing: General Fund; CDBG; CTCAC; HUD; CHFA

-Work with affordable housing developers to assist the organizations in securing funds.
-Provide technical assistance in preparing funding applications, grant density bonuses and regulatory concession(s) as appropriate, and complementary programs that can help reduce land or site development costs for housing projects.
+Timeframe: Work with affordable housing developers to assist the organizations in securing funds.
+Provide technical assistance in preparing funding applications, grant density bonuses and regulatory concession(s) as appropriate, and apply for complementary programs that can help reduce land or site development costs for housing projects.
 Contact HCD, CHFA, CTCAC and HUD at least annually to obtain information on upcoming funding cycles, eligibility, and eligible uses.
 Maintain a list of qualified housing developers active in the City and region.
 Notify developers via email or phone call of available funding resources along with funding cycles.
 Make efforts to apply for funding for which the City is eligible on an annual basis.
 Specifically, pursue funding that can help bridge the financial gap of housing affordable to extremely low income households.